-- Right turns: In America, right turns on red are usually allowed.
+- Right turns: In America, right turns on red are allowed in all states.
+The only place it is not allowed is in New York City (even though everywhere else in New York State the rule does apply).
 Motorists behind you will almost always honk if you stop at a red light when turning right.
 However, keep in mind that there can be signs saying “No turn on red”.

 - Book from the UK: Complete your booking before you leave the UK.
 If you book the car upon arrival in the States, basic insurance is not included.

 Parking: Parking is rarely a problem in the US.
 The country is essentially made for driving.
 In major cities like New York, however, there aren’t a lot of parking spaces in the city centre.

 - Additional drivers: Additional drivers usually cost about $10/day extra.
 It’s sometimes possible to find “premium packages” in the search results that include up to three drivers and a free tank.

 - Good for car hire: The U.S. might be the best and smoothest country to rent a car in.
 Now that you’ve read our tips, hiring a car won’t be a problem.

 Other useful information

 - If you are travelling with a child don’t forget to check the requirements for the child car seat.
 The car seat laws in USA varies from different states and the child car seats that are approved according to European Standards are not acceptable in USA.
 Read more under child car seats.